SSWConsulting/SSW.Rules.Content/rules/multiple-startup-projects/rule.md

 [](rider-step6.png)

 ::: greybox
-**Note:** Rider **will** save the launch profile you just created, you can switch back to a single project without losing your configuration.
+**Note:** Rider **will** save the launch profile you just created, you can switch between launch profiles without losing your configuration.
 :::